ISISComputingGroup/ibex_developers_manual/Beckhoff-troubleshooting.md

 - from the NDX system tray right click the twincat icon, then routing -> edit routes. check there is an `x` or padlock symbol in the "connected" column.

 if neither of these work the cable has probably fallen out.

-## "TPY file needs updating"
-If nothing whatsoever is working, moves aren't sending and enabling/disabling is not working, an outdated `.tpy` file could be the cause.

-To remedy this:
-1. Stop the `TC` IOC from IBEX.
-1. Obtain a valid/up to date `.tpy` file, either sent from the motion team or from the controller (usually under `C:\TwinCAT\3.1\Boot\Plc\`, named `port_852.tpy`, you can remote desktop in using the PLC's IP address and use a file explorer to copy it from its Windows environment)
-1. Place above `.tpy` file in `C:\Instrument\Settings\Config\NDX<instname>\configurations\twincat\` - it will need to be called whatever it was before or whatever it was in the config (it's passed in via a macro) - it's usually called `tc_project_app.tpy`
-1. Start the `TC` IOC again from IBEX.
-This should re-generate the `.db` file in the above directory and you should now have working communication.
-The table of motors may take a while to update so to check if things are working it may be easiest to use the `Beckhoff Engineering` device screen.
-If this does not exist on an instrument, create it.

 ## Twincat Beckhoff Engineering View